boredlemon/DiscoFun/README.md

 ## What's DiscoFun?

-<a href="https://github.com/DiscoFun" target="_blank">DiscoFun</a> is a new panel that allows you to message, manage and gain statistics inside of your discord bot.
+<a href="https://github.com/overjoyedtoast/DiscoFun" target="_blank">DiscoFun</a> is a cool tool that allows you to message, manage and gain statistics inside of your discord bot!
 <br/>

 <!-- Features -->